 A lot of people have asked me to share a wire art tutorial on how we made Matilda and her web.
 Matilda is the little spider that

 She’s really easy to make.
-All you need is some 14 gauge jewelry wire (we had some left over after making the Tree of Life), 26 gauge jewelry wire, a empty frame and two beads.
-I didn’t have a spare frame so we just made one using pallet offcuts and an old rusty hinge.
-I couldn’t find my frame clamps the day we made the frame, so I had to use a brick to weigh the off cuts down while the wood glue was drying.
+All you need is some 14 gauge jewelry wire (we had some leftovers after making the Tree of Life), 26 gauge jewelry wire, an empty frame, and two beads.
+I didn’t have a spare frame, so we just made one using pallet offcuts and an old rusty hinge.
+I couldn’t find my frame clamps the day we made the frame, so I had to use a brick to weigh the offcuts down while the wood glue was drying.

 Once the frame was dry, we could start making the web.
 Using the 14 gauge jewelry wire we cut:

 - 2 pieces of wire 50 cm long (19.5″)

 - 1 piece of wire 26 cm long (10 2/8″)

 The length of the wire depends on your frame size (ours is roughly 36 cm by 30 cm) so adapt the lengths to suit.
 Bend the two 50 cm pieces in half and then lay them out as shown below.

 Take the shortest middle wire and wrap it around both the bent longer pieces to form the outer strands of the spider’s web.
 Rearrange the pieces in the corner of your frame and pull them apart until you’re happy with the spacing.

 When spider webs unite, they can tie up a lion.
 Ethiopian proverb